cloudfoundry-attic/bosh-lite/README.md

     ```

-1. Start vagrant from the base directory of this repository (which uses the Vagrantfile)
+1. Start Vagrant from the base directory of this repository (which uses the Vagrantfile)

     ```
     vagrant up --provider vmware_fusion